Weetman Pearson, 1st Viscount Cowdray: Air raids and pressure for reform

+Resignation and replacement

+During the passage of the Air Force Bill, ministers and peers praised Cowdray's work while acknowledging the institutional weakness of the Air Board.
+The Earl of Crawford said the Bill's progress had been made possible by Cowdray's "power of organisation", "experience in handling big things", and "knowledge of men".
+Curzon credited him with "great administrative experience" and "very great powers of organisation", and said aircraft production had increased in an "almost prodigious" way during his tenure.
+Lord Sydenham, while praising Cowdray's work in increasing output, described the Air Board as "more like a committee or a conference" than a properly organised executive body.

+Cowdray supported the creation of a separate Air Ministry and expected his Air Board role to lead to appointment as the first Secretary of State for Air.
+According to Paul Garner, Lloyd George instead offered the new post to Lord Northcliffe, who rejected it in an open letter published in The Times.
+Cowdray had not been consulted and resigned after learning of the offer through Northcliffe's letter, writing to Lloyd George: "It ought not to have been left to me to receive from Lord Northcliffe's letter to the Times the first intimation that you desire a change at the Air Ministry".
+The office ultimately went to Northcliffe's brother, Lord Rothermere, who became the first Secretary of State for Air.

+The resignation came during a wider deterioration in Cowdray's relations with the wartime government, which had recently used wartime controls to restrict any sale of his Mexican oil interests to non-British buyers.

 Business reorganisation (1919–1927)

 Transformation into a conglomerate

 Between 1919 and 1922 Pearson reorganised his post-El Águila interests around a City finance and holding structure.
 As one account put it, he "restructured his various businesses, 'transforming his organization into a great Investment Trust controlling and directing numerous enterprises at home and abroad.'"
 In 1919 the group created Whitehall Trust Ltd. as a finance and issuing house with Sir Robert Kindersley as chairman, and designated Whitehall Securities Corporation Ltd. (formed 1907) as the holding company for non-construction assets.

 By the end of Pearson's life the group had been reshaped around investment and publishing alongside residual petroleum and utility interests.
 The construction arm was wound down in the late 1920s, marking a pivot toward finance and media under his successors.

 Electric Utilities

 In 1906, Pearson had founded the Anglo-Mexican Electric Company Ltd to supply electricity to the tramway of Veracruz.
 In 1920, Pearson acquired electricity assets in Chile; Whitehall Electric Investments Ltd. was organised to hold these stakes.
 They were sold to American & Foreign Power in 1929 for £2.7 million.